-Australian freedoms are under threat from government anti-terrorism powers and other actions to suppress protest, nicely documented by the Human Rights Legal Centre report "Safeguarding democracy".
+Australian freedoms are under threat from government anti-terrorism powers and other actions to suppress protest, nicely documented by the Human Rights Legal Centre report "Safeguarding democracy" and the 2021 report Democracy Dossier.
 Andrew Wilkie, independent member of federal parliament, has warned that Australia is a "pre-police state".

 The materials here are relevant to resisting repression, defending civil liberties, promoting alternatives to repression and fostering nonviolent methods of social defence and social change.